Tapcio/standard_of_living_united_states/README.md

 1. Websites scraper (Niche.com, Areavibes.com).
 2. Google API:
    * Restaurants, Pubs, Cafes information and density in the near distance of the areas.
-   * Distance and commute time to work from the area.
 3. Climate information for each area.
-4. Flask Website.
+4. Streamlit App that shows top 10 records with all details about the area.

 <br>